RaDonda Vaught homicide case

-The RaDonda Vaught homicide case was an American legal trial in which former Vanderbilt University Medical Center nurse RaDonda Vaught was convicted of criminally negligent homicide and impaired adult abuse after she mistakenly administered the wrong medication that killed a patient in 2017.
+State of Tennessee v.
+RaDonda L. Vaught was an American legal trial in which former Vanderbilt University Medical Center nurse RaDonda Vaught was convicted of criminally negligent homicide and impaired adult abuse after she mistakenly administered the wrong medication that killed a patient in 2017.
 She was sentenced to three years' probation.

 The case has been highly controversial.
 Vaught's trial, which was held in Nashville, Tennessee, in March 2022, garnered national attention and sparked debate over when it should be appropriate to prosecute health care professionals for medical errors that result in harm to patients.

 Nurses and other medical practitioners closely monitored the trial, and many expressed concern, alarm, and outrage following the verdict.
 Some experts and professional organizations warned that the case was likely to negatively affect the quality of American health care by discouraging health care workers from reporting their mistakes.
 Similarly, the case was seen as undermining the practice of just culture, a policy that has been widely adopted by the medical field over the past two decades in order to improve patient safety.
 Just culture views genuine errors as system failures and doesn't penalize workers who report making them.

 Concerns have also been raised that Vaught's prosecution would cause some nurses to leave the field and some prospective nurses not to enter it in the first place at a time when there is already a nursing shortage.

 Incident and aftermath

 RaDonda Vaught began work as a nurse at Vanderbilt University Medical Center in December 2015.

 On December 24, 2017, 75-year-old Charlene Murphey was admitted to the hospital for a subdural hematoma.
 Two days later, Vaught, a registered nurse, was instructed to administer Versed (midazolam, a sedating drug) to Murphey, but instead administered vecuronium (a paralyzing drug).

-Vaught had tried to withdraw Versed from an automated dispensing cabinet, and when that did not work, she used an override which allowed her access to a larger array of medications.
-Murphey was to be given Versed prior to an MRI scan, a procedure requiring patients to remain very still for 15 minutes or longer.
-After receiving the vecuronium, Murphey went into cardiac arrest but was resuscitated.
-However, she had suffered permanent brain damage and was determined to be brain dead.
-Murphey died the next day after being taken off life support.
+Vaught had tried to withdraw Versed from an automated dispensing cabinet which is designed to communicate with the medical record software.
+The two electronic systems did not communicate and subsequently the ordered medication did not appear on the list of medications ordered.
+This was a common occurrence, as the hospital was switching from a different software company and she used an override which allowed her access to a larger array of medications.
+Murphey was to be given Versed prior to an MRI scan but was inadvertently given vecuronium.
+Vaught administered the medication without first looking at the medication to verify that it was, indeed, Versed.
+Murphey, who went into cardiac arrest following the administration of the medication, was placed on life support which was withdrawn the next day as a result of permanent brain death.

 Vaught immediately admitted the error and was fired from the hospital after an internal investigation in January 2018.
 She was arrested and charged in Murphey's death in 2019.